 In short, there is no short, nor all encompassing answer to these questions.

 This introduction post will provide a very surface level overview of what the Opioid Epidemic/Crisis is and the detriment it has caused.

 - Very few people who have lost their lives or lost themselves to opioids began taking opioids with the intent of becoming an addict.

 - While the opioid crisis has persisted for over two decades, many of the reasons it remains pervasive coincide with, or are a direct result of the reasons it started.
 For instance, the push from pharmaceutical companies to prescribe opioids ultimately led to a much later push – in the opposite direction.

 -In 2016, a new push was implemented regarding the prescription of pain medication though this time, it was a War On Drugs based push to make physicians prescribe less painkillers.

-- Painkiller (opioid) prescribing was heavily encouraged, but very quickly came a painkiller crackdown once the detrimental effects of addiction and accidental overdose.
+- Painkiller (opioid) prescribing was heavily encouraged, but very quickly became a painkiller crackdown once the detrimental effects of addiction and accidental overdose could no longer be ignored.
 Individuals across the country who had been taking overprescribed opioid medications became caught in a crossfire.